Inflect logo

 Natural Disaster Risk

 Orlando has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 out of 100 as of September 2025.
-Its inland location mitigates the primary threat of storm surge that affects coastal data center markets.
+While its inland location reduces the threat from hurricane storm surge, the area remains exposed to several significant hazards.
+The primary risks for data center infrastructure are hurricanes (high winds), tornadoes, wildfires, and riverine flooding.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business